Sanctions and Asset-Freezing

 special Order is an Order made under Article 3(1) in relation to one or

-more particular UK sanctions provisions or EU sanctions provisions;
+more particular UK sanctions provisions;

 (b) a